Global luxury sales could return to pre-COVID levels this year, Bain says

 “The U.S. market has been the unexpected bright spot,” Bain said.
 By contrast, Europe is lagging behind, hampered by a slower vaccination campaign and restrictions on tourism.

 The speed of the recovery has been uneven.
-The industry's biggest groups such as LVMH (LVMH.PA), Hermes (HRMS.PA) and Kering (PRTP.PA) are already above their 2019 levels, while smaller labels like Ferragamo (SFER.MI) and Tod's (TOD.MI) still have to catch up.
+The industry’s biggest groups such as LVMH, Hermes and Kering are already above their 2019 levels, while smaller labels like Ferragamo and Tod’s still have to catch up.

 The crisis has forced brands traditionally more reluctant to sell online to fully embrace e-commerce, which is set to become the leading channel for luxury purchases in the next few years.